Is Overclocking Worth It? Benefits and disadvatages explained

 This is true, especially for the AMD Ryzen CPUs.
 The Ryzen 2600 and 2600X, for instance, are essentially identical!
 The only difference is that the 2600X comes with a slightly higher factory clock, and overclocking the Ryzen 2600 can close the gap in performance.

-What are the cons of overclocking?
+What are the down sides of overclocking?

 This is an unavoidable downside of overclocking.
 More performance means more power consumption, which means more heat.
 To compensate for this, you’ll need to invest in a better cooling setup, whether that’s improving your case’s overall cooling or using a better cooler for the individual component that’s being overclocked.